July 1, 2012 – June 30, 2014

 ii) the criteria and expectations of the next review, including how teaching, scholarly activity and service will be assessed;

-iii) the faculty member’s record including their successes, any potential difficulties and how concerns may be addressed; and
+iii) the candidate’s record including their successes, any potential difficulties and how concerns may be addressed; and

 iv) where relevant, the information and documents required for the review to proceed.

-c) The faculty member may bring a colleague to each of the above meetings.
+c) The candidate may bring a colleague to each of the above meetings.

 d) At the conclusion of each of these meetings the matters discussed must be recorded in a memorandum prepared by the Head and agreed to by the candidate.
 Although the candidate and the Head must agree on what was discussed, they may or may not agree on the evaluations or advice provided.